Kingsford, New South Wales: Transport

 Kingsford is the terminus of the light rail Kingsford Line which runs to Circular Quay.

+Anzac Parade is the main road passing through the Kingsford and includes a shopping and restaurant strip.

 Politics

 At the federal government level of politics, Kingsford is part of the Division of Kingsford Smith in the Australian House of Representatives.
 Kingsford Smith has always been a Labor (ALP) stronghold.
 Kingsford is located within the boundaries of the electoral districts of Maroubra, Coogee and Heffron.
 In terms of local government Kingsford is a part of Randwick City Council.